Adventitious roots are different from other roots.

 Chemical damage can occur when herbicides, pesticides, and fungicides, such as sulfur, are applied incorrectly.
 Also, the wind can carry herbicides and other chemicals from neighboring gardens and yards that may cause leaf bronzing.
 If you see bronzing, necrosis, interveinal chlorosis, desiccation, and distorted growth, it may be chemical misuse or overspray.

 Air pollution often causes high levels of ozone (O3) in the atmosphere.
 Ozone, combined with high temperatures and bright sunlight, can cause purple-brown discoloration, or bronzing, on the upper surface of leaves.
-This is particularly common, in the Bay Area, on bean plants.
+This is particularly common on bean plants.

 Use bronzing as a clue when you walk through your garden.
 The brownish or purplish discoloration of bronzing is a clear sign that something is amiss.